bamboo-research/RemoteControlledCar_VSCode/README.md

 - Optional dip switch to turn on/off the car
 - Car structure, up to your imagination :-)

-### Hardware components used for Remote Controlled Car
+### Hardware components used for Remote Controller

 - Arduino [Nano](https://store.arduino.cc/arduino-nano) or compatible
 - Battery or powerbank [ 5V,  +1450 mAh ]